aackerman/ember-flash-queue/README.md

 Assumes `App` namespace by default.
 With options for scheduling 'destruction' of flashes.
 Allowing flashes to be dismissable by the user.
 And four different color schemes for alerts, info, notices, and warnings.

-The html can be placed in your application template.
+The necessary Handlebars can be placed in your application template.

 ```html
 <div class="flash-queue">